 If the tea is a bit too strong for your liking (turmeric does have a very distinctive taste), you can also, as per Home Remedies For Life’s instructions, sprinkle a quarter of a teaspoon of it on scrambled eggs or into soup, sauce or salad dressing.
 You should gradually increase the amount of turmeric you use until you make it to 1 teaspoon.

-If you’re looking to skip tasting the turmeric altogether, you can also turn it into a paste that you apply on the area that is hurting.
+If you want to skip tasting the turmeric altogether, you can also make a paste that you apply on the area that is hurting.

 To do this, boil half a cup of water and stir it into a quarter cup of turmeric.
 Reduce the heat and let it simmer for 7 minutes while you stir constantly.

-When you’re ready to use it, apply the paste to the sore areas of your skin and leave it on for 15 minutes.
+When you’re ready to use it, apply the paste to the sore areas of your skin.
+Leave it on for 15 minutes.
 Then, have a shower and wash it off.